gvanuxem/gvanuxem.github.io/README.md

 ## Caveats

-Julia support with SBCL is erratic, depending on the Julia version used.
+Julia support with FriCAS built with SBCL is/was erratic, depending on the Julia version used.
 The 1.10.0 version seems to have solved problems related to memory management interactions with SBCL, but with Julia 1.10.1 and 1.10.2 problems occur again.
-Note that with Julia 1.11.0-alpha2, FriCAS seems to work fine.
-More work needs to be done in this regards.
+Note that with Julia 1.11.0-alpha* and later, FriCAS seems to work fine again.
+More work needs to be done in this regard.
 So, if you use SBCL to build FriCAS, imperatively use a version of Julia that is known to be compatible.